Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 The chances of an individual developing a disease may be affected by their personal characteristics, so exploring this area may provide useful clues about possible causes.
 Personal characteristics can be classified in several ways, but important features include:

-• Personal habits and lifestyle
+• Occupation, marital status, behavioural habits and lifestyle

 References